EndometriosisHysterectomy and endometriosis

 Not all women with endometriosis have symptoms.
 When symptoms occur, pain is the main one.

-Pain caused by endometriosis is associated with:
+Pain caused by endometriosis may be associated with:

 Menstruation.Women with endometriosis typically have heavy or prolonged menstrual bleeding (menorrhagia), and very painful menstrual cramps (dysmenorrhea).
 Women may also experience pelvic pain at other times during their menstrual cycle and they may have spotting or bleeding between periods.
 Menstrual pain may worsen over time.